-I turned 29 this week.
 The biggest lesson I’ve learned about saving money is that it’s a discipline of the mind, not a discipline of the wallet.
 Where your attitude about debt, giving, stuff, and wealth goes, your account balance will follow.

 On that note, I’ve compiled a simple list of 29 tweaks you can make to save money this week.
-These tweaks will only be successful in the long run if you shift your thinking, rather than go through the motions for a week.
+These tips will only be successful in the long run if you shift your thinking, rather than go through the motions for a week.

 With that, let’s get started.

 It’s freezing in many places of the world right now, but trimming back one fancy latte each week adds up.
-The average cost is $3.25 and will save you $169 this year.
+Cutting out a coffee won’t make you rich, it can add up though which everyone knows.

 I saved $402.94 the first year I clipped coupons.
 I used the Sunday paper and coupon apps from my favorite grocery stores.
 Here’s how I got started.

 Turns out people spend an average of $123 for monthly cable.
 Instead, they could choose one of the video streaming services that currently will cost them $8.
 That’s a total savings of $115 this month and $1,380 this year.

 If you agree to leave a review, you can score some MAJOR discounts on products via SnagShout.
 We bought a leather iPhone case for $5.
 It’s legit, as long as it’s stuff you’ll use.

 Recommended Reading: How I Saved 91% On My Most Recent Amazon Purchase

 If you’re an Amazon Prime member, you probably LOVE that free two-day shipping.
 Next time, select “No-Rush” shipping and receive a few extra dollars back for future in-store purchases.

 Facebook is the most popular for this, but go ahead and post your stuff on your own profile.
 I can’t tell you how many times I saw my friends’ stuff for sale and if I didn’t grab it, someone else gratefully did.

 Every time I swipe my debit card, that transaction is rounded up to the nearest dollar in my account and the extra change gets put into our savings.
 For example, if I pay $30.01 at the pump for gas, then my account will automatically read $31.00 and $0.99 will be placed into my savings.

 It’s like a forced piggy bank. 🙂

 Many companies (not all) will settle for a lower payoff on an outstanding bill if you can pay it in full.
 I’ve negotiated medical bills this why by simply asking, “What discount is available if I pay this bill in full right now?”
 The worst they can say is “none” and then you’re none the worse for wear.